MJoergen/nexys4ddr/x16/log.md

 I will wait with implementing the CPU, as I already have a working 6502 from the dyoc project, where I just need to modify it for the 65C02.

+## 2019-10-27
+I've determined all the writes performed by the KERNAL/BASIC during startup, and this gives information on how to initialize the VERA.
+I will need to emulate this when testing (before I implement the CPU).

+I've started implementing mode 0 (the default text mode).
+However, I've immediately run into a problem.
+For each pixel being displayed, the VERA must perform two reads from the Video RAM:
+1. Reading from the MAP area to get the character value at the corresponding pixel.
+2. Reading from the TILE area to get the tile data for this character.
+Initially I had planned to place the MAP and TILE area in two separate Block RAMs, so that they could be performed simultaneously.
+However, with the very flexible interface of the VERA this is not possible.
+So I need to rethink this.
+Furthermore, when implementing the sprite functionality I will need to perform additional reads from the Video RAM.